RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 Two further things to note at this point:

-1. `<script type="module/embedded" id="example-id">` is unofficial and unrecognised by the browser.
-This is crucial because it means the element's contents will remain as unparsed `plaintext`.
-Since the element's contents are not parsed, they will not be executed, either.
+1. Fairly importantly, `<script type="module/embedded" id="example-id">` is unofficial and unrecognised by the browser.
+Not being recognised by the browser means the element's contents will remain as unparsed `plaintext`.
+Since the element's contents are not parsed, they cannot be executed, either.

 2. This setup **requires** that a `<script type="module/embedded" id="example-id">` element includes an `id` attribute.
 If it doesn't have one, it cannot be parsed by the `parseEmbeddedModule()` function.